What Is I Love You In Sign Language?

-The “I Love You” Sign Language card is simple, yet beautiful enough to send to anyone.
+This special “I Love You” Sign Language card is simple, yet beautiful enough to send to anyone.
 Every year my children ask me what I want for Valentine’s Day and I ask for a card.
 This card and our heart card are my two favorites.

 Is it important for children to get involved in the making and sharing of love for others.
 Don’t forget about your grandparents, other relatives, teachers, and immediate family.
 This card isn’t specific to one holiday, it’s great for ALL of them!

 Do you have a friend who loves gifts?
 Giving them a card like this might speak directly to their Love Language!
-Find out more about that here.

 Ready to get started and make some great cards?
 If one works well, why not make 5?
-I love to make crafts like this in bulk.
-Why not stock up now for Mother’s Day, Birthdays, and Anniversaries?
-Guaranteed to bring a smile to the recipient.

 Sign Language Card Supplies: